Exadius

 In Greek mythology, Exadius (Ἐξάδιος) was one of the Lapiths who attended the nuptial of their king Pirithous and his bride Hippodamia, and participated in the celebrated Centauromachy.

 Mythology

-Exadius was a distinguished warrior during the contest between the Lapiths and the centaurs where he eventually killed the centaur Gyrneus.
+Exadius was a distinguished warrior during the contest between the Lapiths and the centaurs where he eventually killed the centaur Gryneus.

 Exadius threatened, 'You shall not escape!
 Let me but have a weapon!'
 And with that, he whirled the antlers of a votive stag, which he found there, hung on a tall pine-tree; and with that double-branching horn he pierced the eyes of Gryneus, and he gouged them out.
 One eye stuck to the horn; the other rolled down on his beard, to which it strictly clung in dreadful clotted gore.